ewwmy/cheatsheets/typescript-en.md

 > It's a good way to expand external functionality but should be avoided among your own code.

-Types can't be merged that way:
+Types cannot be merged that way:

 ```typescript
 type User = {